FlyingRabidUnicornPig/IQoLDecompiled/README.md

 # IQoL Decompiled
-The decompiled and deobfuscated files for Intralism and IQoL (WORK IN PROGRESS)
+The decompiled and deobfuscated files for Intralism and IQoL.

 This repo is a resource to allow for better organization, version tracking, and potential collaboration for the [IQoL Mod](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod) project.